aanandprabhu30/NLP-Project/Documentation/LOGS.md

 ## 📋 Project Overview

-This markdown file tracks the step-by-step progress of the NLP classification project, from initial setup to the latest v6.0 release.
+This markdown file tracks the step-by-step progress of the NLP classification project, from initial setup to final completion on August 2nd, 2025.
 Each entry is dated and includes detailed metrics, artifacts, and implementation notes.

+> **PROJECT STATUS: COMPLETE ✅**

-### 🎯 Project Goals
+### 🎯 Project Goals ✅ ACHIEVED

-- Develop accurate classifiers for academic paper categorization
+- ✅ **Develop accurate classifiers for academic paper categorization** (92.32% discipline, 86.92% methodology, 80-85% subfield)
-- Create a robust pipeline for discipline, subfield, and methodology classification
+- ✅ **Create a robust pipeline for discipline, subfield, and methodology classification** (v7.0 production pipeline with unified workflow)
-- Establish best practices for academic text classification
+- ✅ **Establish best practices for academic text classification** (comprehensive educational framework with v6.0-v9.0 case studies)
-- Build a foundation for future research in academic paper analysis
+- ✅ **Build a foundation for future research in academic paper analysis** (production-ready models, simplified tools, complete documentation)

 ### 🏗️ System Architecture